Resistance distance distribution in large sparse random graphs: Fluctuations of in ( )

 This section can be comfortably skipped by practically-minded readers that are interested in obtaining useful approximations to the resistance distance distribution, rather than in justifying the corresponding derivations.
 Our purpose here is to close an essential gap in the reasoning of the previous section, though after this has been accomplished, the result of the previous section will remain unchanged.

 We would like to return to (\ref{eq:poriginal}) and provide an accurate treatment of the $\sqrt{\pdet L}$ factor that has been neglected in the previous section.
 This is done by introducing a few more auxiliary fields and produces a more elaborate structure similar to (\ref{eq:prho_new}-\ref{eq:Ham}).
 As a result of these considerations, we shall see that (a) the analysis of the previous section is justified at leading order in $1/\kk$, (b) the determinant does contribute to subleading corrections in $1/\kk$ (though such contributions are not crucial for the practical purposes of this paper).
+More precisely, when the determinant contribution and other higher order corrections are taken into account, after an appropriate `linked cluster' resummation (the technical details are given in Appendix~\ref{app:sublead}), the exponent of the last factor in (\ref{eq:FTcorr1}) turns into a series in powers of $1/\kk$.
+However, the powers of $1/\kk$ already written in (\ref{eq:FTcorr1}) remain unchanged by these contributions, which only supply higher (and hence more strongly suppressed) powers of $1/\kk$.

-We shall represent the determinant factor in terms of Gaussian integrals involving both ordinary (commuting) and Grassmanian (anticommuting) variables.
+To proceed with our derivations, we shall represent the determinant factor $\sqrt{\pdet L}$ in terms of Gaussian integrals involving both ordinary (commuting) and Grassmanian (anticommuting) variables.
 This approach has often been taken up in statistical physics considerations related to disordered systems \cite{efetov,fyodorov,FN}.
 To implement this approach, we rewrite